szellmann/visionaray/README.md

 The headers, libraries and viewer application will then be located in the standard install path of your operating system (usually /usr/local).

+See the [Getting Started Guide](https://github.com/szellmann/visionaray/wiki/Getting-started) in the [Wiki](https://github.com/szellmann/visionaray/wiki) for further information.

 Visionaray Viewer
 -----------------